 Rome is one of the most visited cities in Europe making the Fiumicino Airport one of the most busiest European airports.
 If travelling between Rome and Croatia, there are several airlines offering flights.
 Croatia Airlines operates flights between Rome and Dubrovnik, Split and Zagreb throughout the year.

 Vueling Airlines flies between Rome Fiumicino and Croatian cities of Dubrovnik, Split and Zadar all year round.
 Alitalia has seasonal flights between Rome and Dubrovnik.
 In addition, Vueling offers flights between Florence and Split but only during the summer season.

 For those who would like to take a ferry across the Adriatic, there are ferries between the port of Ancona (Marche region) and the port of Split in central Dalmatia.
 Travellers can choose from two companies - Jadrolinija which operates all year long while SNAV operates only during the summer season.

 If you find yourself in the southern Italy and would like to travel to Croatia there are several options to do that.
-From the port of Bari (Puglia region) you can take Volotea's flight to the city of Dubrovnik in the southern Croatia.
+From the port of Bari (Puglia region) you can take Volotea's flight to the city of Dubrovnik or Split.
 From Naples there are air connections to Dubrovnik and Split operated by Easyjet.

 From Sicily there is Volotea's flight to the port of Split.
 Otherwise, there is seasonal (end of March until end of November) ferry connection between the ports of Bari and Dubrovnik run by Jadrolinija.